autonomical1/ObsidianBackup/10th Grade/Language/Weekly News Project 9.25.22.md

 # Summary
-Boeing's former chief executive Dennis Muilenburg is being fined $1,000,000, and the company itself i
+Boeing's former chief executive Dennis Muilenburg is being fined $1,000,000, and the company itself is being charged $200,000,000 for putting out misleading statements surrounding the 737 Max crashes.
+The crashes that occured between 2019 and 2020 were due to a malfunction in the MCAS, or Maneuvering Characteristics Augmentation System (MCAS).
+The company and then for
 # Analysis
 # Personal Response